 The heroic Catalan fishermen of Laigueglia

-Adventure in the hinterland of Laigueglia
+Adventures in the backcountry of Laigueglia

-Festivals and Events
+Festivals and Events in Laigueglia

 But let's be honest, in summer, it's all about the festivities and events here.
-From festivals to markets, there's always something happening in Laigueglia.
+From sagra's to markets, there's always something happening in Laigueglia.
 There are two events that are unforgettable: 'Il salto dell'acciuga', usually held in October (culinary delights, workshops, exhibitions, and shows along the salt roads) and the Perc Fest (June 14-17), an international music event dedicated to percussion that simply sets the standard.
 So put on your dancing shoes and join the party!
 Click here for more information about this event.

 My destination today is Andora, a region in the hinterland of bustling Laigueglia, characterized by forests, vineyards, olive groves, watchtowers, and castle fortresses.
 The old heart of Andora, Borgata Castello, stands guard on the hilltop, proudly protecting the Val Merula.

 The Val Merula is dotted with ancient fortresses like Colla Micheri.
-This spot nestled among the olive groves was actually put on the map by the Thor Heyerdahl, the explorer.
-This famous Norwegian undertook the most daring expeditions, such as crossing the ocean on a wooden raft.
+This spot nestled among the olive groves was actually put on the map by Thor Heyerdahl, the explorer.
+This famous Norwegian undertook the most daring of expeditions, such as crossing the ocean on a wooden raft.
 The irony is that the abandoned village captivated him so much that he, yes, this man who traveled the world, decided to restore it and bring it back to life.
 He even called it a "paradise on earth."
 And who are we to contradict Thor?

 What is a green Michelin star?